syncfusion-content/js-api-docs/api/js/ejDateRangePicker.md

 ### ranges.range `array`

-Get and Set the startDate , end Date of predefined set ranges.
+Get and Set the startDate, end Date of predefined set ranges.
 The first argument to this field will consider as startDate, and second one will consider as endDate.

 #### Example